BalajiGunasekar/BalajiGunasekar/README.md

 ### Hey There <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 Hi, I'm Balaji Gunasekar, a passionate robotics engineer and a freelancer from France.
 My passion for Robotics lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I love to explore all domains to be more versatile and have multi-functional work.
-I have experience experience in CAD Modelling, ROS, Python Prgramming and
+I have experience experience in CAD Modelling, ROS, Gazebo, Python and C++

 - 👀 I’m interested in ROS, Machine Learning, AI, Computer Vision, and Cad Designing
 - 🌱 I’m currently learning to master Unity 3D and Computer vision